irena-flextool/flextool/docs/how_to.md

-# How to
+# How-tos

-How to section contains examples on how to include common energy system components in your model.
+How-to section contains examples on how to include common energy system components in your model.
 The examples assume that you have sufficient understanding of FlexTool basics (e.g. by doing the tutorial).
 Each example will either include an example database file that is located in the 'how to examples databases' folder or the example is included in the init.sqlite as a scenario.
 If the example is in its own database, you can switch to that database by selecting the 'input' data store in the workflow and then changing the database by clicking the folder icon next to the current database file path in the 'Data store properties' widget.
 Navigate to the 'how to example databases' folder and choose the appropriate database.

 ## How to create a PV, wind or run-of-river hydro power plant